MFR6340/theenglishextension.org/open-world-3/unit-7: Backpacking.md

-# OW 3, Unit 7: Backpacking
+# Open World 3, Unit 7: Backpacking
 *This post contains links.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5NDM4OTM3Ml19
+eyJoaXN0b3J5IjpbLTE5Mzg5NTA3MTRdfQ==
 -->